 In addition, the park has other observation points including the Cowee Overlook and Nantahala Overlook, making it a favorite RV camping destination in Rabun County, Georgia.
 Consisting of 11 miles of hiking trails, this rugged terrain spread across diverse habitats is a jewel for outdoor lovers.
 Black Rock Mountain State Park features outdoor recreation such as fishing, biking, and boating.
 For those interested in plant life, the park has an area dedicated to a variety of plant species.

 Since its establishment in 1952, Black Rock Mountain State Park has risen from the initial 1,000 acres to its current size.
-Wild turkey, songbirds, and grouse can be seen in the park.
-Also, animals such as deer, foxes, and bobcats may be spotted.
+Wild turkey, songbirds, and grouse can be seen in the park as well as animals such as deer, foxes, and bobcats.
 Occasionally black bears may be sighted too.
-Trail maps and area attractions brochures are available at the visitors center.
-Additionally, the visitors center serves as an observatory deck due to its raised elevation.
-No matter what time of year you visit in your RV there is so much to see and do at Black Rock Mountain State Park.
+Trail maps and brochures on area attractions are available at the visitor’s center.
+Additionally, the visitor’s center serves as an observatory deck due to its raised elevation.
+No matter what time of year you visit in your RV, there is so much to see and do at Black Rock Mountain State Park.